joelgibson/lievis/site/README.md

 When I build the site I mount it to the subdirectory `/lievis/` at my website: <https://www.jgibson.id.au/lievis/>.
 This subdirectory can be changed by modifying the `base_url` file, and re-running the build process.

+# TODO

+Make root systems also store all roots, not just positive roots.

 # Technical internals